 Handy Braces Tip #1: Make sure you get everywhere.
 If you use a mirror while you clean, you’ll be able to see exactly where you’ve been.

 Handy Braces Tip #2: Get some of those tiny, between-the-teeth brushes.
 They can get into small places around your braces, making your job a LOT easier.
+They are called proxy brushes and are important to keeping those chompers pearly white!

 Many of us don’t floss like we should.
 We get it.
 It feels like a real hassle, especially with braces.
 Unfortunately, bacteria is very small.
 It can get into those tiny places that a regular brushing doesn’t reach.
 Floss does reach, and can mean the difference between healthy teeth and hidden, difficult-to-reach cavities.